Pacific Southwest, Region 9

 - The Morro Bay National Estuary Program (PDF) (36 pp, 3.24MB) developed an LID Guidance document for local governments.
 This interactive map includes some LID projects.

 - The San Francisco Estuary Partnership has helped local governments utilize LID.
-Their Green Infill and Green Solutions programs promote LID at local regional scales.
 This interactive map includes LID projects.

 LID provisions in Municipal Separate Storm Sewer System (MS4) Permits